The United States has been a nation of immigrants ever since the first European settlers arrived in the 1600s and began forming the colonies.

 In 2010, there were 40 million foreign-born residents in the United States, making up nearly 13 percent of the population.

-A report in 2019 said 44 million Americans, nearly 14 percent of the U.S. population, are foreign-born, the highest percentage since 1910.
+It’s estimated there are now more than 50 million immigrants living in the United States.
+That’s about 15 percent of the U.S. population, the highest percentage since 1910.
 The demographics have shifted from mostly European immigrants a century ago to Latin American and Asian immigrants today.

 There are those who argue that illegal immigration as well as an influx of foreign-born residents can drive down wages and drive up unemployment.
 Their arguments are not without merit.